-What does STEAM stand for in education?
-STEAM education is an approach to teaching and learning that integrates science, technology, engineering, the arts, and math as pathways to guide student inquiry, discussions, and critical thinking.
-Education experts say STEAM education helps students develop the capacity to:
+This type of learning also illustrates the growing popularity of STEAM Education.
+STEAM Education is an approach to teaching and learning that combines science, technology, engineering, the arts, and math to guide student inquiry, discussion, and problem-solving.
+Education experts say STEAM education is about more than developing practical skills alone.
+It also helps students develop the capacity to:

 The Difference Between STEAM and STEM

 Although similar, STEAM and STEM education are not interchangeable terms.
 While STEAM uses the same concepts as STEM, STEAM also incorporates the arts and sometimes the humanities.
 However, educators say simply adding arts and crafts to a STEM project or making the project “look pretty” doesn’t make it a STEAM lesson.

 Instead, the arts must be integrated into the lesson so students can see how each relevant discipline connects and works together.
 This allows students to develop and use skills naturally embedded in the arts and humanities, including empathy, creativity, and communication.

 In fact, research shows that student who participate in creative programs display